LLM-as-a-judge validity in physics assessment depends more on the task than the model: Introduction

 A critical but underexplored question in the physics education context is whether these failure modes are task-specific or general.
 Physics degree programmes require student output across qualitatively different modalities - structured mathematical derivations, scientific writing, and computational or visual artefacts - and it is plausible that AI marking reliability varies substantially across these formats.
-In this paper we use the term \textit{criterion-referenceability} to denote the extent to which the features that justify a mark can be made explicit, inspected, and applied consistently across responses.
-Highly criterion-referenceable tasks allow markers to map observable properties of the response onto well-defined grading criteria, whereas weakly criterion-referenceable tasks rely more heavily on holistic judgement.
-Reference materials and exemplars can dramatically reshape AI marking behaviour, and a model that is criterion-referenced for a structured question may become an anchored distributor (distributing marks around a specific numerical anchor) when faced with open-ended prose.
+Reference materials and exemplars can dramatically reshape AI marking behaviour, and a model may become an anchored distributor (distributing marks around a specific numerical anchor) when faced with open-ended prose.
 Further, this anchoring could potentially be influenced by showing the LLM a range of different examples of work receiving specific marks.
 When adding marking support converts an LLM from a genuine evaluator into a distribution-matcher, low mean absolute error (MAE) is not only insufficient as a validity criterion~\cite{messick1995validity} but can be actively misleading~\cite{shankar2024validate_the_validators}.

-To investigate this, we evaluate LLM-as-a-judge marking across three assessment formats drawn from a single undergraduate physics programme, each representing a major category of student output.
+In this work, we evaluate LLM-as-a-judge marking across three assessment formats drawn from a single undergraduate physics programme, each representing a major category of student output.
 This within-programme comparative design allows task-format effects to be isolated from institution or subject confounds.
 This work contributes to a growing body of PER scholarship applying NLP and machine-learning methods to physics assessment and qualitative analysis~\cite{wilson2022nlp_classification, tschisgale2023cgt, odden2024embeddings, fussell2024trustworthy_claims}.